 Unit CWD hunters can earn additional bucks by harvesting antlerless deer and submitting them for CWD testing.
 This helps to increase the number of deer that are harvested and submitted for CWD testing.

 Unit CWD includes Chester, Crockett, Fayette, Gibson, Hardeman, Haywood, Henderson, Madison, McNairy, Lauderdale, Shelby, and Tipton counties.
+Unit CWD does not include Carroll, Dyer, Hardin, Henry, Wayne, or Weakley Counties at this time.

 - Tennessee’s antlered deer bag limit (2) did not change; therefore, it still applies to hunters hunting Unit CWD as well as the rest of the state.